 Apart from writing frenchteacher.net and blogging, I have worked with AQA presenting and writing training materials for the latest A-levels, speak at occasional MFL teacher events, I help moderate the MFL Resources Yahoo forum and GILT Facebook forum and am subject lead tutor for the PGCE and IPGCE students at Buckingham University.

-I am married to Elspeth Jones, Emerita Professor of Internationalisation in Higher Education and have a son, Joel, recently graduated in physics at Manchester University and now working for the Students' Union there.
+I am married to Elspeth Jones, Emerita Professor of Internationalisation in Higher Education and have a son, Joel, a physics graduate from Manchester University and now doing a PhD in the field of solar energy.
 In my spare time I sing in barbershop choruses, listen to prog rock music and play the drums for fun.
 We travel a good deal and make regular visits to our house in the Charente Maritime département in France.